kmilo17pet/QuarkTS/README.md

-# QuarkTS OS kernel files only to use as a git submodule
+# QuarkTS OS kernel files
+This branch contains QuarkTS kernel source/header files.
+This branch is referenced as a submodule in the master branch.